sohaib-bkt/responsive-landing-page/README.md

 # landing-page

-i use tailwind css and js and HTML
+i use tailwind css,js and HTML.
+I use the Fetch API to retrieve the data and show the products.

 [GO FOR IT](https://sohaib-bkt.github.io/responsive-landing-page/)